virtualatoms/website/content/join.md

 #### PhD positions available for 2023

-We have a 4-year PhD project available as part of the Centre for Doctoral Training in Next Generation Synthesis and Reaction Technology (rEaCt) at Imperial Chemistry.
+We have a 3.5-year PhD project available for UK students at Imperial Chemistry.
 The title of the project is:

-*"Harnessing reactive radical intermediates to design new and more sustainable catalysts”*

-This is part of a collaboration with the Roessler and Hellgart groups (Imperial Chemistry), and is part funded by Syngenta.
+*"Machine learning of electronic band structures for materials discovery"*

 Email Alex if you’d like more information on the project.
-You can find information on applying and the project summary [on the rEact CDT webpage](https://www.imperial.ac.uk/next-generation-synthesis-reaction-technology/how-to-apply/prospective-students/).

 #### PhD Scholarships